yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **Apr 2024**
+We got the best presentation award for our paper at GI2024, co-located with ICSE!

 * **Mar 2024**
 Our work is featured on [Vanderbilt School of Engineering news](https://engineering.vanderbilt.edu/2024/03/21/computer-science-professors-students-receive-prestigious-software-engineering-research-awards/)!

 * **Feb 2024**
 Congratulations to Yimeng for her paper receiving the ACM
          SIGSOFT Distinguished Paper Award at ICSE 24!

 * **Dec 2023**
 Congratulations to Yifan for his paper accepted to
          FSE 2024!